 Children are globally regarded as vulnerable thus needing care and love from responsible adults.
 However some children find themselves unattended to by guardians and by extension institutions that have the responsibility of looking after children in the absence or inability of parents/ guardians.
 Throughout the world and especially in developing countries millions of children live on the street (Scanlon et al, 1998).
 These children belong to a group that live very deprived lives as they are cut off education, basic health care and employable skills (Apt et al, 2012).
 Some have also been exposed to violence before taking to the streets where they try everything possible to earn a living and to survive.
 In Ghana, some of these children end up on streets in the capital, Accra, and other big towns.
-Currently, statistics on street children suggests numbers in excess of 61,000 (DSW, CAS, SAID, 2012).
-The livelihood strategies of street living children in Accra are explored in this study, particularly their social networks.
+Currently, statistics on street children in Accra are explored in this study, particularly their social networks.
 Using in-depth interviews and a questionnaire survey this study illuminates the ways in which children use their networks and agency to survive and make a living.
 The study brings to fore suggestions on alternative livelihoods as respondents' views, expectations, suggestions, and solutions are solicited.

-Culture, Media, Sport and Consumption 1
+Culture, Media, Sport and Consumption 1 CONFERENCE AUDITORIUM 2